-This herbal iced tea couldn’t be easier.
-It’s refreshing, good for you, and super flexible—keep it simple or switch it up however you like.
+This easy herbal iced tea recipe is refreshing and super flexible.
+Keep it simple or switch it up however you like.

-Try these next: iced hibiscus tea recipe, herbal sun tea, or my pineapple skin tea recipe.
+Try these next: iced hibiscus tea recipe, elderberry hibiscus tea, or my iced pineapple tea.

 I like to make a large batch and store it in an airtight container in the fridge.
 It’ll stay fresh for up to 4 days, so you’ll always have a refreshing beverage on hand.